TheCaptain989/radarr-striptracks/README.md

 `/config/logs/striptracks.txt`

-This log can be inspected or downloaded from the Radarr/Sonarr GUI under System->Log Files
+This log can be inspected or downloaded from the Radarr/Sonarr GUI under System->Logs->Files

 Script errors will show up in both the script log and the native Radarr/Sonarr log.

 Log rotation is performed with 5 log files of 512KB each being kept.
-If debug logging is enabled, the log file can grow very large very quickly.  *Do not leave debug logging enabled permanently.*
+>![warning24] **NOTE:** If debug logging is enabled, the log file can grow very large very quickly.  *Do not leave debug logging enabled permanently.*

 ___